TAFELLIED--“DANK DER DAMEN” (“THE LADIES’ TOAST”), GLEE FOR

 English Translation

-refrain that will provide its interludes as well.
-The left hand
+gentle refrain that will provide its interludes as well.
+The

-plays detached broken octaves while the right hand presents the lilting
+left hand plays detached broken octaves while the right hand

-The piano is reduced to broken octaves until the last line, where right
+reduced to broken octaves until the last line, where right hand

-piano refrain.
-The last line, with its joyous ascent, is repeated
+the piano refrain.
+The last line, with its joyous ascent, is

-the last minute to the “dominant” key of F major.
-The first half
+moves at the last minute to the “dominant” key of F major.

-of the men’s verse (also in three-part harmony) is set in that
+The first half of the men’s verse (also in three-part harmony) is

-key.
-It emphasizes the dotted rhythm more than did the main
+set in that key.
+It emphasizes the dotted rhythm more than

 0:40 [m.
 26]--The last two